3 Metallic Hair Colors That Will Make You Look Like an A-List Star

 These three principles of metallic hair color are essential to creating the runway look.

 - The roots are 2-3 shades darker than the ends of the hair.
-The first 3/4 inch of roots can be the darkest to create a reflective effect, then using blending techniques described below, hair in each foil is brushed with two shades of color with blending of those shades 3-4 inches from the root.
+The first 3/4 inch of roots can be the darkest to create a reflective effect.
+Then, using the blending techniques described below, hair in each foil is brushed with two shades of color with a blend of those shades 3-4 inches from the root.

 - Use longer foils to attain maximum control and coverage.

-How To Use Olaplex in Hair Color to Strengthen Hair And Allow For Higher Lift
+How to Use Olaplex to Strengthen and Lift Hair

-Olaplex's 3 Step System multiplies and rebuilds bonds to eliminate breakage from chemical services.
+Olaplex's three-step system multiplies and rebuilds bonds to eliminate breakage from chemical services.
 Olaplex is added directly to the lightener and color in the measurements below.

-STEP 1 Lightener: Olaplex Bond Mulitplier No. 1 is added directly into lightener or color after mixing in developer.
+Olaplex Bond Multiplier No. 1 is added directly into lightener or color after mixing in the developer.
 Never add it directly to the powdered bleach.
-Mix your bleach powder with developer thoroughly first, then add OLAPLEX No. 1.
-Once everything is mixed together, you can add more bleach powder for thicker consistency.
+Mix your bleach powder with the developer thoroughly first, then add Olaplex No. 1.
+Once everything is mixed together, you can add more bleach powder for a thicker consistency.

-STEP 2: Adding Olaplex to Color: The simple rule to follow is 1/8 oz.
-OLAPLEX No. 1 mixed into everything: gloss, semi, demi and permanent - you do not need to bump up the developer with the base color.
+The simple rule to follow is 1/8 oz.
+Olaplex No. 1 mixed into everything: gloss, semi, demi and permanent.
+You do not need to bump up the developer with the base color.

 Les Bouska explains the process of lifting color on long, color-treated hair, "To begin, we prepared the model by applying Kenra Color No Ammonia Lightener and 30 Volume Developer in equal parts + Olaplex No. 1 all over, until desired level of lift was achieved."